Representation theory of Geigle-Lenzing complete intersections: Geigle-Lenzing complete intersections and projective spaces

-We also study GL projective spaces in the context of non-commutative algebraic geometry.
-Recently the third author introduced the notions of ampleness of two-sided tilting complexes \cite{M}.
-Further the remarkable classes of $d$-Fano algebras and $d$-anti-Fano algebras were introduced by regarding Nakayama functors of finite dimensional algebras as analogs of canonical bundles over algebraic varieties.
-In joint work with Mori \cite{MM}, it was proved that $d$-Fano algebras have a strong connection with $(d+1)$-Calabi-Yau algebras.
-This result played an important role in our previous study of $d$-representation infinite algebras \cite{HIO}.
-In this paper, we show that \begin{itemize} \item $d$-canonical algebras are $d$-Fano algebras (respectively, $d$-anti-Fano algebras) if and only if $(R,\L)$ is Fano (respectively, anti-Fano). \end{itemize}
+We also study GL projective spaces in the context of non-commutative algebraic geometry, where Nakayama functors of finite dimensional algebras play the role of canonical bundles over algebraic varieties.
+Recently the third author introduced the classes of $d$-Fano algebras and $d$-anti-Fano algebras \cite{M,MM}.
+We show that $d$-canonical algebras are $d$-Fano algebras (respectively, $d$-anti-Fano algebras) if and only if $(R,\L)$ is Fano (respectively, anti-Fano).
+We introduce the notion of Cohen-Macaulay sheaves and vector bundles on $\X$ as a new approach to the study of non-commutative projective schemes.